Rockstar (Nickelback song): Sea shanty version

 As part of the January 2021 surge in popularity of the sea shanty form, the British Indie group The Lottery Winners produced a sea shanty version of "Rockstar" via the TikTok app; Nickelback subsequently collaborated with The Lottery Winners to release a full-length shanty version.
+The sea shanty version of "Rockstar" changes some of the lyrics to match more of a pirate theme (such as substituting "club" with "pub" and "drug dealer" with "rum dealer"), and parodies in part both Wellerman and Drunken Sailor.

 Chart performance

+United States

-During the song's original release, "Far Away" was more successful on the Billboard Hot 100 and U.S. pop charts, while "Rockstar" instead found moderate success on the rock charts.
-It peaked at number four on the Mainstream Rock Tracks chart, and number 37 on the Modern Rock Tracks chart.
-It entered the Billboard Hot 100, peaking at number 54, during its original run.
+Upon the song's original release, "Far Away" was more successful on the Billboard Hot 100 and US pop charts, while "Rockstar" saw moderate success on the rock charts.
+It peaked at No. 4 on the Mainstream Rock Tracks chart, and No. 37 on the Modern Rock Tracks chart.
+It entered the Billboard Hot 100, peaking at number No. 54, during its original run.

 The song was re-shipped to radio for ads on 5 June 2007, and a video was made to accompany the re-release.
 After its re-release, became active on most charts again, reaching new peaks on numerous charts like the Hot 100, the Adult Top 40, and Pop 100.
-It re-entered the Billboard Hot 100 at number forty-seven on week ending date July 7, 2007.
+It re-entered the Billboard Hot 100 at No. 47 on week ending date July 7, 2007.
 It also registered on charts it had previously failed to do on first release, such as the Pop 100 Airplay.
 "Rockstar" is now the band's best selling digital single to date in the United States, with digital sales there at 4,229,000 as of July 2013.

 On September 12, 2007, "Rockstar" reached a new peak of number six on the Billboard Hot 100, faring better than "Far Away".
 It became Nickelback's third Top 10 hit from All the Right Reasons, and their fifth career Top Ten on the Hot 100 overall.
-"Rockstar" reached its 3,000,000 downloads mark in the U.S. in May 2009 and became the best selling rock single of the 21st century before "How You Remind Me".

-It reached 4 million in sales in the U.S. in June 2012, making it the band's best selling hit in that country.
+"Rockstar" reached its 3,000,000 downloads mark in the US in May 2009 and became the best selling rock single of the 21st century before "How You Remind Me".
+It reached 4 million in sales in the US in June 2012, making it the band's best selling hit in that country.
 As of January 2015, the song has sold 4.5 million copies in the US.